 Emma Kendall BA (hons), PGCE (primary)

 Miss Emma founded Footsteps in 2014, along with Miss Bryony.
 Since then she has built the business from a small, mobile tutoring company into the fully operational school we have today.
-Emma is passionate about the education and happiness of the children in her care and is determined to build a strong team and bring the best of her experiences to Footsteps School.
-Emma is a qualified and experienced primary school teacher, originally from Yorkshire, England.
+Emma is passionate about the education and happiness of the children in her care and is determined to build and lead a strong team of committed professionals.
+Emma is an experienced primary school teacher, originally from Yorkshire, England.
 As well as her degree in combined studies (Psychology, Education, Music and English) and her teaching qualification, she also holds a level 4 diploma in Child Psychology.
 Before moving to Cayman, Emma worked in a large, inspirational independent school in Leeds and spent her summers volunteering at summer camps and in children’s homes in the UK, Bali and India.
 Emma is a musician - she plays piano to grade 8 and loves to sing.
 She hopes that music and drama will be an integral part of school life at Footsteps!
-Emma has lived in Cayman since 2013 along with her husband and is now Mum to three beautiful baby girls.
+Emma has lived in Cayman since 2013 along with her husband and is now Mum to three little girls.

 Bryony Platt BA (hons), PGCE (primary)